Registan Square in Samarkand

 Registan Square

-Dating back to 15th century, Registan Square was a public square where people gathered for public executions, and hear royal proclamations.
+Dating back to the 15th century, Registan Square was a public square where people gathered for public executions and heard royal proclamations.
 Now, the Registan Square has three madrasas (school):

-• Ulugh Beg Madrasa (15th century) built by Ulugh Beg during Timurid Empire era,
+• Ulugh Beg built Ulugh Beg Madrasa (15th century) during the Timurid Empire era,

 • Sher-Dor Madrasa (17th century) built by Yalangtush Bakhodur, and